 WHILE SOME of the IPA symbols look quite familiar to

-When native speakers speak English at a regular speed, certain words are stressed while others are left unstressed.
+WHEN NATIVE speakers talk in English at a regular speed, certain words are stressed while others are left unstressed.
 In general, new information is often stressed, while old information is not.

 Often the unstressed words are the "grammatical" words, like modal verbs ("have", "can" and "will").
 Articles, pronouns and prepositions are also unstressed.

-The schwa is often used to replace unstressed syllables.
+The humble schwa is often used to replace unstressed syllables.

 Here are some examples: